 A special race, of course: the Ents are shepherds of the forest, primordial spirits of Arda.
 The most famous among them, Treebeard, is also the oldest Ent: it is not for nothing that when he meets Gandalf again after the fall of Orthanc, he greets him with “Young Master Gandalf!”. 👴

-In the myth of creation, the Vala Aulë creates the dwarves: they would spend their time below ground, usually oblivious to what goes on above the ground, but would covet the wood for their underground activities. 🪓
+In the myth of creation, the Vala Aulë creates the dwarves: they would spend their time below ground, usually oblivious to what goes on above, but would covet the wood for their underground business. 🪓

 Aulë cannot generate life: only Eru, the supreme God, could.
 But Aulë believes that it is better to ask for forgiveness than to ask for permission, so he goes his way, and he makes the first seven dwarves.

-Aulë (sorry if it’s starting resembling a soap opera) has a wife who is Yavanna, another Vala, the one of everything that grows in Arda. 🌍
+Aulë has a wife who is Yavanna, another Vala, the one of everything that grows in Arda. 🌍